Renscq/riboParser/README.md

 ### 6.1 Data shuffling

-Some of the analysis processes require randomly assigned data for control, so a step is added here for reshuffling the data.
+Some of the analysis processes require randomly assigned data for control, so a step is added here to reshuffling the RPFs density file.

 1. Explanation of `rpf_Shuffle`